khiner/flowgrid/README.md

 ### Backend

-- [immer](https://github.com/arximboldi/immer): persistent data structures for the main application state store
+- [immer](https://github.com/arximboldi/immer): persistent data structures for the main project state store
   - Used to quickly create, store, and restore persistent state snapshot (used for undo/redo, and for debugging/inspection/monitoring)
 - [json](https://github.com/nlohmann/json): state serialization